-With the COVID-19 pandemic in the United States daily life has changed for many people and businesses, especially those in New York City.
-The real estate market in New York is no exception.
+With the COVID-19 pandemic in the United States, daily life has changed for many people and businesses—especially in NYC.
+The real estate market here is no exception.

-A New Yorker born and raised, Steve has more than 15 years of real estate management and investment experience, with 20 years of working with the most highly visible platforms, brands, and content throughout the world.
+Both born and raised in New York, Steve has more than 15 years of real estate management and investment experience and 20 years of experience working with the many highly visible platforms, brands, and content throughout the world.

 Q: Is the real estate industry ready for a pandemic like the Coronavirus?